slanglab/freq-e/py/README.md

 # freq-e = (class) frequency estimation

 Frequency estimation of classes.
-This is also known as prevalence estimation (in statatistics and epidemiology), quantification (in data mining), and class prior estimation (in machine learning).
+This is also known as prevalence estimation (in statistics and epidemiology), quantification (in data mining), and class prior estimation (in machine learning).

 This software accompanies the paper "Uncertainty-aware generative models for inferring document class prevalence" by Katherine Keith and Brendan O'Connor published in EMNLP 2018.